-We admit we’re not fully on board with the heaps of praise Cochon gets, and we speak fluent pork.
-It’s good, sometimes very good, and one of the few games in town for Cajun food—the rustic, country cousin to big-city Creole cooking.
-Cochon’s version is, of course, amped up several notches: This is Donald Link and Steve Stryjewski Cajun, after all.
-But others are bowled further over.
-Still, the things they do well, they do very well, so we’ll point you in that direction, beginning with the three S’s: Starters, Sides, and Small Plates.
-We think this is where they shine.
+Chef/owners Donald Link and Steve Stryjewski pay homage to all things swine at this inspired and authentic Cajun restaurant with a serious moonshine list.
+It’s good, sometimes very good, and one of the few games in town for Cajun food—the rustic country cousin to big-city Creole cooking.
+Cochon’s version is, of course, amped up several notches: This is Cajun via Donald Link and Steve Stryjewski, after all.
 All visits to Cajun country should kick off with some cracklins and a good local beer, like the Parish Canebrake.
-Follow with the boudin balls—crunchy outside, savory and porky inside, with a side of creamy, burnished mac and cheese.
-For a hog break, the briny bite of wood-fired oysters or the chicken livers with pepper jelly will do.
+Follow with the boudin balls—crunchy outside, savory and porky inside—with a side of creamy, burnished mac and cheese.
+For a hog break, the briny bite of wood-fired oysters bathed in chili garlic butter or the chicken livers with pepper jelly are astoundingly good.
 The fork-tender pork cheeks are disappointing only in terms of serving size (so get two orders), and the skillet-baked rabbit and dumplings is a soul-warming dish that, if you skip everything else, should not be missed.
-The ambrosia cake is a potluck-perfect finish (well, not like the potlucks we go to)—a creamy, fruity, happy ending.
+Oops, same goes for the mac and cheese, which is life-changing.
+The ambrosia cake is a potluck-perfect finish —a creamy, fruity, happy ending.
 Reserve well in advance.

 New Orleans› Restaurant